Add a SharePoint Server source

 }

-2. Moreover, if you checked the Enable TLS box in the Authentication section, ensure your security certificates are public and installed on the Crawling Module server.
+2. Moreover, if you enabled the Enable Transport Layer Security (TLS) option in the Content security tab, ensure your security certificates are public and installed on the Crawling Module server.

 Safely apply content filtering